 - This is a new DEA measure.
-Therefore, limited historical data is available. - For Q3 FY 2020, DEA achieved 93 percent of the quarterly target for opioid-related PTO investigations due largely to the COVID pandemic. - DEA reports 183 of 498 PTO investigations initiated for the third quarter were opioid related. - Sensitive law enforcement operations involve close, publicly based activities that the COVID-19 pandemic has temporally affected, and therefore, second quarter performance for this metric has been impacted.
+Therefore, limited historical data is available. - For Q4 FY 2020, DEA achieved 90 percent of the quarterly target for opioid-related PTO investigations.
+DEA reports 128 of 358 PTO investigations initiated for the fourth quarter were opioid related.
+For FY 2020, DEA achieved 94 percent of the annual target for this measure.
+DEA reports a total of 736 of 1,970 PTO investigations were opioid related.
+Both annual and quarterly results for this measure were largely impacted by the COVID pandemic. - Sensitive law enforcement operations involve close, publicly based activities that the COVID-19 pandemic has temporally affected, and therefore, performance for this metric has been impacted.
 There has been a reduction in the overall number of cases initiated due to the pandemic, hence the number of opioid-related cases initiated has been similarly affected and reduced.
-Since third quarter (YTD) performance is approximately 95 percent to target, DEA anticipates that it will meet its FY 2020 target for this metric.